 This weekendʼs TEDxSF “Alive!
 Maximum Living as a Human” was everything you expect from a TEDx: inspiring, surprising, moving.
 Scoop.it was proud to be there at the Yerba Buena Center For The Arts as a media partner.
 I have to confess I was very proud to see and feel how useful our platform was to spread the word before the event, to capture the atmosphere during it and keep the conversation engaged after.
 The TEDxSF team was a great partner as they really wanted to explore and leverage as much as possible Scoop.it especially with our latest release “Scoop.it everywhere”.Read More

 Amsterdam seems to be the ideal place for a conference at a human size.
-That’s really what hits me the most during this three days at TNW Conference: Everything was done to make the attendees, speakers and organizers meet, talk, interact and inspire each other.
-Sometimes, you just have the feeling the stage could be […]Read More
+That’s really what hits me the most during this three days at TNW Conference: Everything was done to make the attendees,…Read More

 We know that many institutions are having to rethink themselves in this Internet enabled world.
 Government 2.0 is already a notion that officials are trying to fully grasp and explore, even if the dilemma between the open dialogue that the web implements and the nature of a state’s responsibilities make a balance hard to find.Read More

 Why does SXSW matter?
 Because it’s SXSW!
 It gets people excited, fills teams and startups full of hope and focus for a few weeks, or months, and they all then bring this energy to Austin.
 This naive “I will be the change maker of the year” will suddenly meet the more cynical old players, who feel at home at the festival, who know which streets you should take between two parties to meet the “right people” before hitting the “right places” to be identified as the “right projects”.
 You start in this endless chase, or at least I did at the beginning.Read More